 Freedom Day is how Clodia remembers the day in April 2008 when she moved to Canada with her kids.
 Being born in Syria –where women are not considered equal to men and marriage contracts are common– and wanting to pursue a bachelor in civil engineering posed some challenges for her.

 Clodia was 19 years old when her uncle brought her a husband.
 She got married shortly after while attending her first year of university.
-Arranged marriages are still the norm in Syria, but young Clodia didn’t know at the time that her husband will ask her to quit university and stay home to clean and cook.
-Clodia, who believes women are as capable of contributing to their society as men, refused to give up on her education but had to put up with the mental abuse of the uneducated husband.
+Arranged marriages are still the norm in Syria, but young Clodia didn’t know at the time that her husband would ask her to quit university and stay home to clean and cook.
+Clodia, who believes women are as capable of contributing to their society as men, refused to give up on her education but had to put up with the mental abuse of an uneducated husband.

 She was one of two females out of forty students in her class, and it was a little challenging and intimidating.
 One professor told her, ‘not all girls stick around; they drop out the first year.’
 Clodia was upset by this comment, but it fuelled her drive to become an engineer even more.

 When she was young, Clodia often questioned the power of men over women in the Middle East.
 She couldn’t understand why women were unable to make their own decisions and always have to be in the shadow of a man –dad, brother or husband.
 She didn’t want that for her daughter.
 So, when Clodia graduated, she went to the Canadian Embassy and started the process of applying as a skilled worker.

 Little did Clodia know, this process would take seven years.
 A lot longer than she had expected.
 While waiting to receive her confirmation of permanent residency, and three months after graduation, Clodia was hired by the Syrian government as a surveyor assistant in the field.

 Soon after, she changed roles.
 She became a draftsman, a position Clodia held for two years.
 Later, when someone from her department retired, she was promoted to project manager.